 The Street Division asks for your cooperation in the following ways:

 - Please do not include sticks or branches, grass clippings, garden waste, or flower bed mulching with leaves.
 They plug the vacuum tubes and damage the equipment.

 - Park off the street as much as possible.
 Vehicles prohibit our equipment from reaching the leaves.

 - Please do not rake leaves to the edge of the roadway.

 - If you have a curbside green waste container, it may be used to dispose of leaves.
-The week of November 13, 2017 will be the last curbside pickup of green waste containers.
+November 12-16, 2018 will be the last curbside pickup of green waste containers.
 Please do not put leaves in your blue recycling can.
 Contact the Environmental Department for more information about what you can and cannot put in your green waste container and blue recycling can.

 Leaves and other green waste are always accepted at the Landfill free of charge